agrosjs/agros/README.md

 As you can see from the image above, like normal providers, any provider (including components) can be injected into a component as a dependency, and similarly, a component can be injected into any provider as a dependency.

+A view is a special component that is considered the carrier of a page in Khamsa.
+It can define routing paths, lazy loading fallbacks, and other options that are not supported by the component.

 <img src="docs/images/views.png" width="50%" style="display: block; margin: 0 auto;" />

+As depicted in the figure above, each view is linked together by path names and combined by Khamsa parsing into a routing map for the application.
+Within the view, you can also inject any provider (including components) into it, but you cannot inject other views.

 ### Modules